kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ### Configure the input parameters

 You now need to add some parameters that are used by the `DataCatalog` when the pipeline executes.
-> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth reviewing the code for the three nodes.

 Add the following to `conf/base/parameters/data_science.yml`: